deebov/stories/readme.md

-# Instagram-like stories for Expo React native
+# Vertial stories for React Native/Expo

 > Note: This library is under development.
 Suggestions and PRs are welcomed and appreciated!